Home Warranty Furnace Coverage: What's Included & When They Replace It

 Flue Venting ⚠️ Sometimes Covered only when directly connected to the furnace unit

-It's important to understand that home warranty HVAC coverage extends beyond just furnaces — but furnace-specific coverage focuses on components that are internal to the unit itself.
+It's important to understand that home warranty HVAC coverage extends beyond just furnaces, but furnace-specific coverage focuses on components internal to the unit itself.
+Most major providers cover heating systems up to a 5-ton capacity.

 Gas vs. Electric vs. Oil Furnace Coverage

 Most major home warranty providers treat gas, electric, and oil furnaces equally when it comes to coverage eligibility.
-Plans typically cover "all components and parts of forced air (gas, electric, and oil)" systems.
+Plans typically cover all components and parts of forced air (gas, electric, and oil) systems, as well as geothermal units, heat pumps, mini-splits, and hot water or steam circulating heat.
 However, there are some nuances:

 Gas & Electric Furnaces